 - Most lightning deaths and injuries occur when people are caught outdoors in the summer months during the afternoon and evening.

 - Your chances of being struck by lightning are estimated to be 1 in 600,000, but could be reduced even further by following safety precautions.

 - Lightning strike victims carry no electrical charge and should be attended to immediately.

 During Thunderstorms and Lightning

-If thunderstorms and lightning are occurring in your area, you should do the following:
+If severe thunderstorms and lightning are occurring in your area, you should do the following: